abubakar0606/Enterprise-Security-Transformation-Project/Day-06-pfSense-Firewall-Security/Screenshots/README.md

 The `ping` command was used to validate communication with the firewall gateway.

-These commands are important for basic network troubleshooting and SOC investigation.
+These commands are important for network troubleshooting and SOC investigations.

 ---